-It would be pretty surprising at this point if you hadn’t heard about Hamilton: An American Musical — the Broadway show that chronicles the life of Founding Father Alexander Hamilton.
-It has become a cultural phenomenon, winning awards left and right and selling out performances months — even years — in advance.
+When Hamilton: An American Musical first premiered, it quickly became a cultural phenomenon.
+The Broadway show (which chronicles the life of Founding Father Alexander Hamilton) won awards left and right and sold out performances months — even years — in advance.

-The craze got some Hamilton fans here at We ❤︎ Health Literacy Headquarters thinking about what makes it so special — and why it resonates so much with us.
+The craze got some Hamilton fans here at We ❤️ Health Literacy Headquarters thinking about what makes it so special — and why it resonates so much with us.
 What we came up with, dear readers, is that Hamilton has quite a bit in common with plain language.
-(Stick with us — we got this.)
+(Stick with us, dear readers — we got this.)

 Hamilton is in a category of its own when it comes to musicals.
 Instead of typical show tunes, it uses hip-hop to transport the audience to Alexander Hamilton’s world.
 It applies familiar terms from today’s culture to 18th-century American history.
 It uses casting to make the story relevant (most characters in Hamilton are played by people of color, regardless of the historical figure’s actual race).

-Essentially, Hamilton reminds us that if you present information in a way that’s engaging and accessible, it resonates with people — which helps them understand it in a way they didn’t before.
-Case in point: do you think most kids learning about American history in school would rather read about Hamilton in a textbook or listen as his story unfolds through an intricate web of exceedingly clever rap verses?
+Essentially, Hamilton reminds us that if you present information in a way that’s engaging and accessible, it resonates with people — which can help them understand it in a way they might not otherwise.
+Case in point: Do you think most kids learning about American history in school would rather read about Hamilton in a textbook or listen as his story unfolds through an intricate web of exceedingly clever rap verses?

-These days, readers have a lot of choices when it comes to the health information they choose to rely on.
+These days, folks have a lot of choices when it comes to the health information they choose to rely on.
 If they don’t find what they need in your health materials, no big deal — they’ll move on to the next.
-This sets the bar high for presenting information in the most engaging, accessible and innovative way you can.
+This sets the bar high for presenting health information in the most engaging, accessible, and innovative way you can.

 And you know what Hamilton would say about that — he’d tell you not to throw away your shot.